lyndskg/eli5-chrome/README.md

 The extension sources its knowledge directly from the r/ELI5 subreddit, renowned for its community-driven ELI5 explanations that break down complicated subjects into easily digestible nuggets of knowledge.

-### For terms not yet queried on r/ELI5...\
+#### For terms not yet queried on r/ELI5...
-the extension leverages state-of-the-art Machine Learning (ML) techniques &mdash; auto-generating pseudo-"r/ELI5" explanations.
+The extension leverages state-of-the-art Machine Learning (ML) techniques &mdash; auto-generating pseudo-"r/ELI5" explanations.
   - Through data scraping and intelligent algorithms, `eli5-chrome` composes ELI5-style definitions, mimicking the subreddit's signature simplicity even for previously unexplored concepts.
-### If a term/phrase has, in fact, already been queried on r/ELI5...\
+#### If a term/phrase has, in fact, already been queried on r/ELI5...
-users can view relevant snippets derived from top-rated comments curated through Reddit's various sorting mechanisms.
+Users can view relevant snippets derived from top-rated comments curated through Reddit's various sorting mechanisms.
   - __<ins>Note</ins>:__ By default, `eli5-chrome` will provide both its ML-generated definition as well information it aggregates from r/ELI5.\
-  - By default, `eli5-chrome` will utilize Reddit's "top" sorting mechanism for comments.
+  - By default, `eli5-chrome` will utilize Reddit's "top" sorting mechanism for comments.\
+  - This ensures users receive insights from diverse perspectives and in-depth understanding of the term's context.
-  - These configurations can be changed in `eli5-chrome`'s user settings.
+These configurations can be changed in `eli5-chrome`'s user settings.

 When hovering over a word/phrase, the extension provides a little drop-down widget containing the ELI5 definition.\
 The widget promptly vanishes when the mouse moves away, ensuring an unobtrusive browsing experience.

-However, the wonders of `eli5-chrome` do not end there.\
-For terms that have already been queried on r/ELI5, the extension goes a step further by presenting snippets of the top-rated comments, curated through Reddit's "top" sorting mechanism.\
-This ensures users receive insights from diverse perspectives and in-depth understanding of the term's context.

-But what about terms that have not been previously queried on r/ELI5?\
-`eli5-chrome` does not leave users empty-handed.\
+### UI/UX
 `eli5-chrome` offers an intuitive and user-friendly interface, seamlessly blending into the browsing experience.\
 The extension's efficient storage management ensures quick access to previously queried terms, enhancing response times for recurrent usage.\
 Moreover, user privacy and data protection are at the forefront, as the extension does not collect or store any personal information, ensuring a secure and trustworthy environment.